How to Find Brazilian Steakhouses in Phoenix

 Step 1: Understand What Makes a Brazilian Steakhouse Authentic

-Before you begin searching, it’s critical to know what distinguishes a true Brazilian churrascaria from a restaurant merely using the term for appeal.
+Before you begin searching, its critical to know what distinguishes a true Brazilian churrascaria from a restaurant merely using the term for appeal.
 Authentic Brazilian steakhouses follow a centuries-old Southern Brazilian tradition rooted in the gaucho culture of Rio Grande do Sul.
 Key characteristics include:

 - Meat service by gauchos: Servers dressed in traditional attire (often black pants, white shirts, and sashes) carry large skewers of meat and slice portions directly onto your plate upon request.